alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-All the tests are passing for `CompanyFantasyName` so we can delete them as these validations are already being tested in the `Text` implementations classes that I did not show like `NotNullTextTest`.
-Let's do some refactor and add some constructors to get rid of excess of `new` in the secondary.
+All the tests are passing for `CompanyFantasyName` so we can delete them if we want as these validations are already being tested in the `Text` implementations classes like `NotNullTextTest`.
+Let's do some refactoring and add some constructors to get rid of excess of `new` in the secondary constructor.

-Here are the results.

 {% highlight csharp %}